 MPLS vs. SD-WAN

-SD-WAN offers several advantages over traditional MPLS networks.
-SD-WAN doesn't have any bandwidth penalties, unlike MPLS.
-Consequently, SD-WAN clients can easily upgrade just by adding new links.
-They don't have to make any changes to the network or infrastructure.
+SD-WAN does not have bandwidth penalties.
+Consequently, SD-WAN clients can easily upgrade by teams adding new links without making changes to the network or infrastructure.

 MPLS can be more expensive than SD-WAN.
 Many companies connect retail locations and branch offices to the central data centers via hub-and-spoke WAN models that depend on individual MPLS connections.
 Consequently, all data, workflows and transactions, including internet or cloud services access, must backhaul to the data center to be processed and redistributed.